abinayacodes18/Data-Analysis-Internship/README.md

 Learned how to present data-driven insights effectively to stakeholders.

+Note:
+To completely experience the dashboards, download the .pbix files and try opening them using Power BI, on which I made those dahsboards.Each one is a storytelling type of dashboard which gives you detailed insights on the datasets

 Conclusion

 This internship provided an excellent opportunity to apply my analytical and visualization skills to a real-world business problem.
 The final dashboard is a testament to my ability to turn raw data into actionable insights.